kxbmap/sbt-jooq/README.md

 // required: configuration file
-// NOTE: target directory will replace by jooqCodegenTargetDirectory jooqCodegenConfigFile := Some(file("path") / "to" / "jooq-codegen.xml")
+// NOTE: target directory will replace by jooqCodegenTargetDirectory jooqCodegenConfigFile in Compile := Some(file("path") / "to" / "jooq-codegen.xml")

-// optional: generator target directory (default: sourceManaged in Compile) jooqCodegenTargetDirectory := file("path") / "to" / "target" / "directory"
+// optional: generator target directory (default: sourceManaged in Compile) jooqCodegenTargetDirectory in Compile := file("path") / "to" / "target" / "directory"
 ```

 License